HackThe-Source/nutrimind-ai/README.md

 ## 🔧 Google Services Used

 * Google Fonts for UI design
-* (Optional) Firebase for storing user interaction data
+* Google Fonts (Inter, Outfit) for accessible and modern UI typography

 ## 📊 Features